pvnovarese/2022-DevOpsWorld/README.md

 A few additional items we might use in some of the labs:
 - Create a credential so we can push images into Docker Hub:
-	- go to manage jenkins -> manage credentials
+	- go to "manage jenkins" -> "manage credentials" (http://localhost:8080/credentials/)
 	- click “global” and “add credentials”
 	- Use your Docker Hub username and password (get an access token from Docker Hub if you are using multifactor authentication), and set the ID of the credential to “docker-hub”.